 These rock columns were produced when lava cooled down, solidified, contracted, and split the rock into polygonal shapes.
 The joint is called ‘jeolli’.

 One can find the hexagonal columnar joints throughout Jeju Island, but especially on its southern coast.

 Jusangjeolli Cliff at Jungmun and Daepo Coast is the best place to see this natural phenomenon, formed some 250 thousand years ago!
 Tortoise-shell-jointed pillars run for about two kilometers along the coast!
 Today, they are the favorite resting place of birds, while tourists can observe one of the top Jeju Island attractions from the viewpoint.
 The entrance fee to Jusangjeollidae is 2.000 Korean Won (1,5 Euro).

 Other Jeju must-visit sites for columnar joints are Cheonjeyeon and Cheonjiyeon Waterfalls, Andeok Valley, and Sanbangsan Mountain.

 If you like walking, Jeju Olle Trail will bring a lot of joy to you!
 The best Korean walking route encircles the whole island of Jeju with 425 kilometers of well-maintained hiking trails!

 In the local dialect, ‘olle’ referred to the narrow alley between the house gate and the street.
-Today, Jeju Olle trails connect Jeju coastline with village roads, farms, forests and volcanic cones.
+Today, Jeju Olle trails connect the Jeju coastline with village roads, farms, forests, and volcanic cones.
 The scenery is amazing!